tigerinus/CarND-Vehicle-Detection/README.md

 In the examples above, we see that the biggest differentiator between car and non-car images is red color features coming from braking lights.
 HOG makes a difference too.
 The remaining of the features do not differ too much, but still contributes per the real video testing.

 ## Classifiers

+To decide which classifier to use, testing for each classifier was performed to obtained comparable accuracy.
+The training images are shuffled and splitted into 80% images for training and 20% for testing.
+Each test was performed 3 times to average the accuracy.

 | Classifier | Training Time (sec) | Testing Time (sec) | Accuracy (%) | Considered | Comments |
 |-----------:|:--------------:|:--------------:|----------|:---:|----|
 | LinearSVC  | 10.62 | 0.05 | 99.90138067061144 | Y | |